BidsmithNYC

 3

-Step 1 — Eligibility
+Step 1 — Eligibility + SWOT

-The workspace has four tabs across the top.
-Start with Eligibility.
+Top panel — Pre-flight eligibility.
 Click Run check.
 Bidsmith compares your firm's profile (bonding, certifications, VENDEX, past performance) against the RFQ's hard requirements.
 Outcomes:

 • Eligible — you can bid.